-The machines at the boundaries between the FDDI and Ethernet networks in the following examples are assumed to be SPARCstations or SPARCservers that have at least one SunFDDI interface and one Ethernet interface installed.
+The machines at the boundaries between the FDDI and Ethernet networks in the following examples are assumed to be Ultra systems that have at least one SunFDDI interface and one Ethernet interface installed.
 These machines operate as IP routers.

-No special software is required.
+Special software is not required.
 The combination of the SunFDDI driver and the SunOS IP routing implementation handles the routing and relaying of packets between FDDI and Ethernet stations.
 Note that the packets on the FDDI ring can be as long a 4500 octets, whereas Ethernet packets are restricted to a maximum of 1500 octets.

-Figure 8-9 illustrates the basic topology of a mixed FDDI/Ethernet network.
+Figure 8-7 illustrates the basic topology of a mixed FDDI/Ethernet network.
 In this example, there are two FDDI/Ethernet IP routers that represent the boundaries between the three networks.

-Figure 8-9 Basic Mixed FDDI/Ethernet Topology
+Figure 8-7 Basic Mixed FDDI/Ethernet Topology